 Well, scan resolution will not be as high as with a higher-priced scanner.
 You also won’t have the ability to scan formats like film or slides as you have with a good quality photo scanner.
 Scanning 3-dimensional objects like books is also difficult on these cheaper models as there is no “gutter correction”.
 The more expensive scanners also tend to come with photo-editing software like Photoshop Elements.

-On the plus side, the scanners under $100 listed above tend to be smaller and more compact than their higher-priced cousins.
+On the plus side, the low-priced scanners listed above tend to be smaller and more compact than their higher-priced cousins.
 If you are short on cash and desktop space that will work out to your advantage.